 Researchers throughout Canada and the world have studied the effects that considerable debt and financial obligations can have on an individual’s physical and mental well-being.
 The results of their studies are alarming and show the effect, and burden debt can cause in every aspect of an individual’s life beyond just their bank accounts.

 Debt’s Effects on Your Mental Wellbeing

 It does not take a scientist to tell you that debt has an effect on your mood and mental health.
 Even the most positive individuals will feel moments of uncertainty, frustration, and difficulty when burdened with considerable debt.
 Debt can trigger and worsen a number of mental health issues and disorders.
 Managing a mental health condition can be difficult on its own.
-Combined with debt and financial struggles individuals face a number of obstacles in trying to successfully manage their mental health.
+Combined with debt and financial struggles, individuals face a number of obstacles in trying to manage their mental health successfully.

 - Panic Attacks

 - Feelings of Isolation

 - Suicidal Thoughts